Overview

 A non-university external group or entity owned and/or operated with the intent of earning revenue or a profit.

-A business can include but not limited to an organization or entity engaged in commercial, industrial, or professional activities.
-Businesses can be for-profit or non-profit and may range in size from a sole proprietorship to a multinational corporation.
+• A vendor can include but not limited to an organization or entity engaged in commercial, industrial, or professional activities.
+Vendors can be for-profit or non-profit and may range in size from a sole proprietorship to a multinational corporation.

-Business or vendor must complete the Business/Vendor Certification and Agreement Form via Bobcat Organization Hub.
+• Vendor must complete the Vendor Agreement Form via Bobcat Organization Hub.

-An approved business or vendor is only allowed to solicit on university property for up to two consecutive weeks.
+• An approved vendor is only allowed to solicit on university property for up to two consecutive weeks.

-Business or Vendors owned and operated by Individuals who are Enrolled in Classes
+Vendors who Own and/or Operate a Business and are Individuals who are Enrolled in Classes

-Participation in the co-sponsorship of a business/vendor does not constitute as participation for a class nor grade attributed to these businesses/vendors.
+• Participation in this sponsorship of a vendor does not constitute as participation for a class nor grade attributed to these vendors.

-However, and due to their status as a student enrolled at the university, these individuals are unable to access parking privileges on campus as students.
+• However, and due to their status as a student enrolled at the university, these vendors are unable to access parking privileges on campus as students.

 Submit a Request for Co-Sponsorship of Business or Vendor